spy86/Metasploit-Cheat-Sheet/README.md

     - `execute` : Run a given program with the privileges of the process the Meterpreter is loaded in.

     - `migrate` : Jump to a given destination process ID

+- ##### Network Commands:

+    - `ipconfig` : Show network interface information

+    - `portfwd` : Forward packets through TCP session

+    - `route` : Manage/view the system's routing table

+- ##### Other Commands:

+    - `idletime`: Display the duration that the GUI of thetarget machine has been idle.

+    - `uictl [enable/disable] [keyboard/mouse]` : Enable/disable either the mouse or keyboard of the target machine.

+    - `screenshot` : Save as an image a screenshot of the target machine.